arvidn/libtorrent/trunk/docs/manual.rst

 ``last_use`` is the time when a block was last written to this piece.
 The older a piece is, the more likely it is to be flushed to disk.

+``kind`` specifies if this piece is part of the read cache or the write cache.

 is_listening() listen_port() listen_on()
 ----------------------------------------